 The fully multicoated optics utilize Nikon’s ego class lenses.
 These lenses are made without lead or arsenic and are fully multicoated with antireflective compounds.
 The BDC reticle is proprietary for Nikon riflescopes and designed for rimfire cartridges, and pairs well with the quick zero reset.

-This rifle scope is perfect for hunters or shooters who are going to be aiming a known distances and can dial in the precise hand turn turrets.
-All told, this is one of the most fully featured rimfire scopes that will fit on a light weight rifle like a Ruger 10/22.
+This rifle scope is perfect for hunters or shooters who are going to be aiming at known distances and can dial in the precise hand turn turrets.
+All told, this is one of the most comprehensive rimfire scopes that will fit on a light weight rifle like a Ruger 10/22.